-Based on the performance in 2022 to date, forecast cashflows and the sufficiency of unrestricted reserves, the Board believes that the charity has adequate resources for the foreseeable future.
+Based on the performance in 2023 to date, forecast cashflows and the sufficiency of unrestricted reserves, the Board believes that the charity has adequate resources for the foreseeable future.

-Unrestricted reserves as at the yearend were in deficit however this was funded by a loan from Camara Ireland of £86,982.
+Unrestricted reserves as at the year-end were in deficit however this was funded by an additional loan from Camara Ireland of £113,018 during the year taking the total loan balance up to £200,000.
 The sister charity has expressed its commitment to continue to support the UK charity in its operations for the foreseeable future.